Preparing Your Family for Disasters

 - Ample food supply of non-perishable items (such as canned goods and foods packed with preservatives)

 - First aid supplies and some basic tools such as a knife, can opener, sewing kit and matches (preferably water resistant)

-- You'll find an extensive list of items to have on our free Ebook "Surviving the Wild Outdoors" - we'll send you the download when you enter your details in the signup form in the right column at the top of this page.
+- You’ll find an extensive list of items to have on our free Ebook “How to Survive a Disaster”- we’ll send you the download when you enter your details in the signup form in the right column.

-If you're away from home in your car or at work you need to prepare A disaster/survival Bag (also known as a bug out bag) containing:
+If you’re away from home in your car or at work, you need to prepare a survival Bag (also known as a bug out bag) containing:

 - Canned & dried food

 - Basic Tools ie. pocket knife, can opener, etc.